 Growing

 Start 6 to 8 weeks before the last frost date in good potting soil, flats, or plug cells.
 Germination is easy and usually begins within 6 to 14 days, depending on temperature and other conditions.
-Best temperatures are between 65 and 75 °F (18 and 24 °C).
+The best temperatures are between 65 and 75 °F (18 and 24 °C).
 Do not cover the seeds as light aids germination.

 Transplant to small pots and grow until small plants harden off before transplanting out.
 Do so on a cloudy day with a likelihood of rain to ensure the plant can establish itself well.
 Since planting in a hot sunny location, plants need to be watered well until established.